Court Document Retrieval · All 50 States

 Yes.
 Rush retrieval typically lands documents in your inbox within one to two business days.
 Same-day pickup is available at many courts when intake comes in early enough to dispatch a runner during business hours.
 We quote realistic timing for both — we don't promise turnaround the court can't support.

 Need court documents pulled?
-Let's get started.
+Let's start.

 This content is informational only and does not constitute legal advice.
 Served 123 LLC is not a law firm.
 Court-assessed fees for copies and certification are separate from service fees and are disclosed at intake.
 Turnaround times vary based on court availability, document type, and clerk processing schedules.
 Sealed and restricted records require proper authorization separate from retrieval work.